Azure/AzureStack-Tools/CapacityManagement/README.md

 >[!TIP]
 > To avoid misoperation, you can save the CSV file as "StopVM.CSV", and make sure it only contains the VMs need to be deallocated.

-5. [Tenant owner] Deallocate VMs for offline migration with the "StopVM.CSV" edited in step 4.
+5. **[Tenant owner]** Deallocate VMs for offline migration with the "StopVM.CSV" edited in step 4.

 ```powershell
 DeallocateVMsInCSV -CSVFilePath D:\CapacityManagement\StopVM.CSV
 ```

-6. [Tenant ower] Query all standalone reserved managed disks (which weren't created from image or existing snapshot, and don't have related managed snapshots) on volume X as the migration candidates, and export the result list to CSV file named as "AttachedMigrationCandidates_{SubscriptionId}.CSV" under the file path provided with *-ExportFolder* parameter (if not specified, result CSV file would be placed under current location).
+6. **[Tenant owner]** Query all standalone reserved managed disks (which weren't created from image or existing snapshot, and don't have related managed snapshots) on volume X as the migration candidates, and export the result list to CSV file named as "AttachedMigrationCandidates_{SubscriptionId}.CSV" under the file path provided with *-ExportFolder* parameter (if not specified, result CSV file would be placed under current location).

 ```powershell
 GetAttachedDisks -ImportDiskCSV 'D:\CapacityManagement\AttachedDisks\Attached_({DiskCount}){SubscriptionId}.csv' -MigrationCandidates -ExportToCSV -ExportFolder D:\CapacityManagement